-Best headphone amplifiers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphone amplifiers you can buy in 2020.
+Best headphone amplifiers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphone amplifiers you can buy in 2021.

 So what should you look for in a headphone amplifier?
-Analogue inputs mean you can plug in a traditional source, such as a CD player, but more modern amps boast digital inputs and a built-in DAC.
-This is ideal if you're listening to music stored on a computer, say.
+Analogue inputs mean you can plug in a traditional source, such as a CD player, but more modern amps boast digital inputs and a built-in DAC for broader compatibility – ideal if you're listening to music stored on a computer, say.

 Size and portability are also key considerations.
 Some of the below will happily slip into a jeans pocket and, with the right cables and connectors, can even be paired with a mobile phone.
 Other models command that you clear your desk.
 So, decide whether you'll be listening to your headphones on the move or solely at home.

 We've rounded up the best headphone amplifiers money can buy, including the top budget, mid-range and high-end options.

 - Listen up!
 The best headphones: in-ear, on-ear, over-ear